bedrocklinux/bedrocklinux-website/markdown/media/index.md

 - Bedrock Linux's founder/lead dev was interviewed on the Linux in the Ham Shack podcast episode 107.
 It can be found [here](http://lhspodcast.info/2013/06/lhs-episode-107-sorry-for-party-bedrocking/).

 - Bedrock Linux's founder/lead dev was interviewed on the Linux Link Tech Show episode 506 which can be found [here](http://tllts.org/rsspage.php).
 Look for "TLLTS ep.
 506 : May 22, 2013" in the drop-down box.

+- Bedrock Linux's founder/lead dev was interviewed on the Linux Unplugged episode 44 which can be found [here](http://www.jupiterbroadcasting.com/59617/bedrock-a-new-paradigm-lup-44/), starting 8 minutes 30 seconds in.

 ## {id="external\_articles"} External Articles